Close Menu

 Benefits begin from the date you file your application.
 So, the longer you wait to file your application, the more money you lose.

-1. Online: You can apply online at the Social Security website.
+1. Online: You can apply online on the Social Security website.

 2. Telephone: You can apply over the telephone by calling the SSA’s toll free customer service line at 1-800-772-1213 (TTY 1-800-325-0778).